aws/aws-eks-best-practices/content/scalability/docs/workloads.md

 When creating your services consider what type of load balancing you will use (e.g. Network Load Balancer (NLB) or Application Load Balancer (ALB)).
 Each load balancer type provides different functionality and have [different quotas](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-limits.html).
 Some of the default quotas can be adjusted, but there are some quota maximums which cannot be changed.
 To view your account quotas and usage view the [Service Quotas dashboard](http://console.aws.amazon.com/servicequotas) in the AWS console.

 For example, the default ALB targets is 1000.
 If you have a service with more than 1000 endpoints you will need to increase the quota or split the service across multiple ALBs or use Kubernetes Ingress.
 The default NLB targets is 3000, but is limited to 500 targets per AZ.
-If your cluster runs more than 500 pods for an NLB service you will need to use more AZs or request a quota increase.
+If your cluster runs more than 500 pods for an NLB service you will need to use multiple AZs or request a quota limit increase.

-Kubernetes ingress allows you to expose multiple Kubernetes services from a single load balancer by running a proxy inside your cluster.
-You can read more about ingress options in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
+An alternative to using a load balancer coupled to a service is to use an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
+The AWS Load Balancer controller can create ALBs for ingress resources, but you may consider running a dedicated controller in your cluster.
+An in-cluster ingress controller allows you to expose multiple Kubernetes services from a single load balancer by running a reverse proxy inside your cluster.
+Controllers have different features such as support for the [Gateway API](https://gateway-api.sigs.k8s.io/) which may have benefits depending on how many and how large your workloads are.

 ## Use EndpointSlices instead of Endpoints

 When discovering pods that match a service label you should use [EndpointSlices](https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/) instead of Endpoints.
 Endpoints were a simple way to expose services at small scales but large services that automatically scale or have updates causes a lot of traffic on the Kubernetes control plane.
 EndpointSlices have automatic grouping which enable things like topology aware hints.

 Not all controllers use EndpointSlices by default.
 You should verify your controller settings and enable it if needed.
-For the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/deploy/configurations/#controller-command-line-flags) you should enable the --enable-endpoint-slices optional flag to use EndpointSlices.
+For the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/deploy/configurations/#controller-command-line-flags) you should enable the `--enable-endpoint-slices` optional flag to use EndpointSlices.

 ## Use immutable and external secrets if possible